 Deirdre worked as a professional actress and singer for many years in London, Rome, New York and all over the regions in the UK and US.
 Returning to the states with her young daughter, she served on the administrative leadership of The Catherine Cook School, Baker Demonstration School and helped launch Global Citizenship Experience Lab School.
 A graduate of Yale, the Royal Academy of Dramatic Art, she is a certified ESL teacher, an alumna of Ragdale Foundation and the National Guild for Community Arts Education Leadership Institute (CAELI) and a member of Actors Equity Association and British Actors Equity.
-Deirdre serves as Treasurer on the board of performance ensemble MOCREP; and the advisory board of NON:op Open Opera Works, for whom she co-directed a series of public excerpts of Christopher Preissing’s epic opera installation Thunder, Perfect Mind at Zhou B Gallery, Bridgeport Arts Center, Chicago Loop Alliance’s 2016 “Smell” Activate, the Chicago Cultural Center, Intuit – The Center for Intuitive and Outsider Arts and at Harold Washington Library as part of the inaugural Ear Taxi Festival.
-She is thrilled to be partnering with Kyle and librarians from The Newberry to design Lucky Trikes programming for fall, 2017 and planning Tuesday evening family story times as part of Chicago Park District’s Nights Out in the Park for the entire summer.
+Deirdre serves as Treasurer on the board of performance ensemble MOCREP; and on the advisory board of NON:op Open Opera Works, for whom she co-directed a series of excerpts of Christopher Preissing’s epic opera installation Thunder, Perfect Mind at Zhou B Gallery, Bridgeport Arts Center, Chicago Loop Alliance’s 2016 “Smell” Activate, Chicago Cultural Center, and Harold Washington Library as part of the inaugural Ear Taxi Festival, She created Lee Godie, French Impressionist for FEED 2016 at Intuit – The Center for Intuitive and Outsider Arts.

 KG, composer, performer and percussionist, has been an active artist for 17 years.
 With a Bachelors of Music in Composition from SUNY Fredonia, he has composed works for theatre, the concert hall, galleries and bar-room and DIY venues.
 KG performs across genres ranging from classical to polka, hip-hop to sound-art.
 His work has been heard on numerous college radio stations, the Toronto/Buffalo area PBS station WNED, and was featured on the televised PBS children’s special ‘’Pocket Adventures’’.
 He is the composer, percussionist and a singer for his band The Lucky Bikes and their children’s project, The Lucky Trikes.